This page shows you how to use an Google APIs Explorer template to run a simple Spark job on an existing Dataproc cluster.

-Before you beginBefore you can run a Cloud Dataproc job, you need to create a cluster of virtual machines (VMs) to run it on.
-You can use the API Explorer, the Google Cloud Platform Console, or the Google Cloud SDK gcloud command-line tool to create a cluster.
+Before you beginBefore you can run a Dataproc job, you must create a cluster of one or more virtual machines (VMs) to run it on.
+You can use the APIs Explorer, the Google Cloud Console, the Cloud SDK gcloud command-line tool, or the Quickstarts using Cloud Client Libraries to create a cluster.

 Submit a job

 - job.placement.clusterName: The name of the cluster where the job will run (confirm or replace "example-cluster").

 - job.sparkJob.args: "1000", the number of job tasks.

 - job.sparkJob.jarFileUris: "file:///usr/lib/spark/examples/jars/spark-examples.jar".
 This is the local file path on the Dataproc cluster's master node where the jar that contains the Spark Scala job code is installed.

 - job.sparkJob.mainClass: "org.apache.spark.examples.SparkPi".
 The is the main method of the job's pi calculation Scala application.

 Click EXECUTE.
 The first time you run the API template, you may be asked to choose and sign into your Google account, then authorize the Google APIs Explorer to access your account.
 If the request is successful, the JSON response shows that job submission request is pending.

 To view job output, open the Dataproc Jobs page in the Cloud Console, then click the top (most recent) Job ID.
 Click "LINE WRAP" to ON to bring lines that exceed the right margin into view.

 To avoid incurring charges to your Google Cloud account for the resources used in this page, follow these steps.